t16ing/env2/README.md

-env2: The collections for Linux Shell and Desktop Environment Repository
+env2
 ===

+The collections for Linux Shell and Desktop Environment Repository.

 ## Why env2?